wkwan/ScrimBrain/README.md

 Soon, we’ll be offering model checkpoints trained on different UEFN maps and performing at different skill levels to suit various practice needs.

-Although Fortnite is the first use-case, the system is designed to work with any game that runs on Windows, and we'll be adding extensive documentation to help developers train their own models.
+Although Fortnite wall-stealing will be the first use-case, the system is designed to work with any game that runs on Windows, and we'll be adding extensive documentation to help developers train their own models.

 ## Setup